Clandeboye Estate: Publication

 The 2011 BBC television series The Country House Revealed was accompanied by a full length illustrated companion book, which featured Clandeboye Estate as a dedicated chapter appearing as Chapter Five of the book edition.
 The six chapters of the book correspond to the six episodes of the BBC series.

 The estate is also the inspiration for Dunmartin Hall in the 1977 novel Great Granny Webster by Caroline Blackwood, who lived at the hall as a child.

-Commercial activities

-Like many estates, Clandeboye has had to find ways of generating income in order to help with the running costs of the estate.
-Commercial activities undertaken include: